collapsed-stacks/startups/questions/8432/where-can-i-get-business-info-on-starting-a-firm-in-india.md

 - tagged: `india`
 - score: 2

-<p>If I have to startup a firm, is there any website or any course which gives information about the business and commercial aspects of a startup?</p>
+If I have to startup a firm, is there any website or any course which gives information about the business and commercial aspects of a startup?

-<p>For eg., I would like to know what taxes will I be charged with, paperwork and licensing involved, permits etc.</p>
+For eg., I would like to know what taxes will I be charged with, paperwork and licensing involved, permits etc.

 ## Answer 8470